2 hours (including rest and baking time)

 The vanilla cream

-Cook the entire hob in medium heat while you stir.
+Turn op to medium heat while you stir.

-Spread the remoncence on the rolled-out dough.
+Spread out the remoncence on the rolled-out dough.

 Now make a small hole in the middle with your finger and put a teaspoon of vanilla cream in the middle.
 You can use a spray bag.